 Mark Milstein teaches several courses, including the Sustainable Global Enterprise Immersion Practicum and Leaders in Sustainable Global Enterprise.
 These classes are focused on helping students develop critical thinking and analysis skills related to the strategic management of ambiguous, multi-disciplinary problems.
 His research is focused on the competitive business opportunities of addressing social and environmental issues through innovation and entrepreneurship.

 Risa Mish’s areas of teaching focus are team leadership and critical thinking and problem solving.
 She teaches the Johnson Team Leadership Practicum and Critical and Strategic Thinking, both of which are core courses.
 She is also the faculty director of the Johnson Leadership Fellows program.

 Kathleen O'Connor's work explores how people navigate social circumstances to find both personal and professional success.
 Specifically, she investigates what enables some people to accurately identify and exploit opportunities in networks that can pave the way for them to achieve positions of power and influence.

-Dana Radcliffe's teaching and writing examine the ethical dimensions of leaders' decision making, exploring what is required to treat stakeholders fairly and how to avoid common traps that hinder sound judgment and threaten leaders' integrity.
+Dana Radcliffe's teaching and writing examine the ethical dimensions of leaders' decision making, exploring what is required to treat stakeholders fairly and how to avoid common traps that hinder sound judgement and threaten leaders' integrity.